FallenLeavesDragonTears/FallenLeavesDragonTears/README.md

 ☾About Me☽
-➸ I am sen, I am aroace, and my pronouns are they/he/she ➸ I am 24 going to be 25 on August 6th
+➸ I am sen, I am aroace, and my pronouns are they/he/she ➸ I am 25 My Birthday is August 6th
 ➸ ADHD and Depression these are diganosed and something I truly struggle with~!
-I cna be pretty shy but I do my best!
+I can be pretty shy but I do my best!
 I am usually seen on ponytown as my Lute, Adam, and Swap Hazbin skins but can be seen as my Dan Feng and Dan Heng skins.
 These are me it's a kin thing. :D I am currently very hyperfixated on Star Rail, Hazbin, and Helluva Boss.
+And no I will not move from the Hammock if you look at me angerily I WILL move if you are polite about it and ask me to.

 ☾Interact and Do Not Interact☽